Tennoji Zoo | Osaka's Century-Old Zoo in the Heart of the City

 Tennoji Zoo (天王寺動物園, Tennoji Dobutsuen) is Japan's third oldest public zoo, opened in 1915 in Tennoji-ku, Osaka.
 It's a 5-minute walk from JR Tennoji Station, covers about 11 hectares, and houses over 180 species and more than 1,000 animals.
 Not the largest zoo in Japan, but the central location means no driving required — you can just hop off the train and walk in.

-[Weekdays make a real difference]
+Weekdays make a real difference

 I visited on a regular weekday, right at opening time, and the paths were nearly empty.
 That kind of calm and open space simply doesn't happen on weekends.
 The layout flows well — you enter and follow a natural path through each zone without any confusing backtracking.
 You can move at your own pace and spend as long as you want with each animal.

-[Lively animals, disastrous photos]
+Lively animals, disastrous photos

 The animals were unusually active that day — moving around, engaged, not just sleeping in corners like at some zoos.
 That said, my photography skills managed to completely undercut their dignity.
 I tried to capture the wolf looking majestic.
 What I got was a perfectly timed shot of it squinting with a vaguely annoyed expression, its cool image entirely demolished.
 This happened with almost every single animal.
 Probably a me problem.

-[Bird Aviary: bigger than it looks]
+Bird Aviary: bigger than it looks

 The zoo has a glass-domed bird aviary.
 Walking in, you immediately realize it's much larger than it appears from outside.
 The interior recreates a tropical rainforest — there's a waterfall feature, tropical birds flying freely overhead, and you'll find yourself looking up far more than you expected.
 I stayed longer than planned.

-[Nocturnal Animal House: genuinely unsettling]
+Nocturnal Animal House: genuinely unsettling

 The nocturnal animal house was the most memorable part of the visit.
 The interior is kept dim under red lighting to simulate nighttime for the animals, which means they're actually active — unlike exhibits where nocturnal animals just sleep all day.
 Your eyes need a few seconds to adjust, and then you start noticing shapes moving quietly in the red dark.
 It's not scary exactly, but there's something real and slightly eerie about seeing nocturnal animals in an environment that actually matches when they belong.

-[Penguin area: the underwater view]
+Penguin area: the underwater view

 The penguin enclosure has an underwater viewing window.
 Watching penguins swim from below — with light filtering down from the surface and the speed they reach in water — is completely different from watching them waddle on land.
 The angle produces shots that honestly don't look like they were taken at a zoo.

-・Admission: ¥500 for adults, ¥200 for elementary school students, free for young children
+・Admission: ¥800 for adults, ¥200 for out-of-city elementary students, free for Osaka-city students and young children (adult fee raised on 2026-07-01)

 ・Closed: Mondays (shifted if Monday falls on a holiday)

-・Hours: 09:30–17:00 (last entry 16:30)
+・Hours: 09:30–17:00 (last entry 16:00)

 ・Access: 5-minute walk from JR/Subway Tennoji Station, or Kintetsu Osaka Abenobashi Station